BioforestChain/developer.bfmeta.com/en/API_Reference/PC_full_node/Interface_list/transaction.md

 ```
 ## 22 Token immigration transaction
 ### 22.1 Create token migration transaction
+- Introduction
+    - Experimental interface, currently not recommended for use
+    - Transfer the main equity of a certain chain under the framework of bioforest chain this chain
 - The full name of the interface：`trImmigrateAsset`
 - Interface abbreviation：`tima`
 - Callable methods：`Http,Websocket,command line`